 All 4-H members may participate in the Community Pride project.
 A project is selected by the group.
 The process of planning, implementation and evaluation is plotted out and discussed by the group members.
 Groups do not need to be requesting funds to submit a proposal.

 Each group may submit a proposal for funding of Community Pride projects.
 Proposals accepted from the county must be in the State 4-H Headquarters by the November 15th deadline date to be considered for the current 4-H years funding.
-Those groups that are awarded funding MUST to follow up with the Florida 4-H Community Pride Report that will be made available when the award is received.
+Those groups that are awarded funding MUST follow up with the Florida 4-H Community Pride Report that will be made available when the award is received.
 This will be a revised final report and will be due to the State 4-H Headquarters by the annual deadline.